Hello emotional kids and parents!

 What do the colors mean?

-Your kids may notice patterns where many emotions in one family appear more often; if so, help them look to the skills in that family (above) to see how their emotions are helping them, and which specific gifts and skills they’re bringing to their lives.
+Your kids may notice patterns where many emotions in one family appear more often; if so, you can help them look to the skills in that family (above) to see how their emotions are helping them, and which specific gifts and skills their emotions are bringing to their lives.

-If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (by phone or internet).
+If you’d like more support with your emotions or your empathy, you can work with a licensed Dynamic Emotional Integration® Consultant directly (in person, or by phone or internet).

 These marvelous professionals have studied with me for two years or more, and they can help you discover the genius in your emotions, develop your emotional and empathic skills, and become more comfortable in every area of your life.